 Post Effect Types

 Below are the available Post Effect types outside of Color Correction and their available tunable params.
+All this materials are Graph Post Effect Materials.
+You can double click on each of them in the Resources panel and see what's under the hood.

 Adjust the colors in the camera to a gradient defined by four colors.